CSCC012023/final-project-s23-limeade/doc/sprint2/iteration-02.plan.md

  * When and where?
 In-person or online?
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

-5 online standup meetings using messages
+5 online standup meetings using messages on discord

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.